A joke in approximating numbers raised to irrational powers

 - We start by writing \(3^{\sqrt{3}}=(e^{\ln 3})^{\sqrt{3}}=e^{\sqrt{3}\ln 3}\).
 We know this is true because \(3=e^{\ln 3}=3^{\ln e}=3\).

-- We use the Taylor Series expansion of \(e^x=1+\frac{x^1}{1!}+\frac{x^2}{2!}+\frac{x^3}{3!}+\frac{x^4}{4!}+\dots\) .
+- We then use the Taylor Series expansion of \(e^x=1+\frac{x^1}{1!}+\frac{x^2}{2!}+\frac{x^3}{3!}+\frac{x^4}{4!}+\dots\) .

-- So approximating \(3^{\sqrt{3}}\) is just a matter of computing \(1+\frac{(\sqrt{3}\ln 3)^1}{1!}+\frac{(\sqrt{3}\ln 3)^2}{2!}+\frac{(\sqrt{3}\ln 3)^3}{3!}+\frac{(\sqrt{3}\ln 3)^4}{4!}+\dots\).
+- Therefore, approximating \(3^{\sqrt{3}}\) becomes a matter of computing: \(1+\frac{(\sqrt{3}\ln 3)^1}{1!}+\frac{(\sqrt{3}\ln 3)^2}{2!}+\frac{(\sqrt{3}\ln 3)^3}{3!}+\frac{(\sqrt{3}\ln 3)^4}{4!}+\dots\).

 To get even closer to the actual result, I computed the first 8 terms of the series expansion (and no, it wasn’t by hand, as I’ve used WolframAlpha do it for me):